aidatuhcic/pl2/README.md

 Task 5.
 - Completed all 3 maps, including the bonus map: Display a Map, Display Your Location and Add a Point, Line and Polygon.
-- Created a polygon map of the birth of St.Valentine's and added a pop up menu alongside it to describe the location and a brief history of why he is regarding as Saint Valentine's.
+- Created a polygon map of the birth place location of St.Valentine's and added a pop up menu alongside it to describe the location and a brief history of why he is regarded as Saint Valentine's.
 Also included Valentine's Day themed colours and changed some sizing.
 - Would have used striped features, however it did not look presentable.
+- Added some comments to each map.